isomerpages/moe-jurongwestpri/pages/CCE Programmes.md

 **Form Teacher Guidance Period CCE (FTGP)**

-The school believes that Form Teachers play a critical role in shaping the development of the young minds, thus, we take the weekly Form Teacher Guidance Period CCE (FTGP) seriously.
+The school believes that Form Teachers play a critical role in shaping the development of the young minds, thus, we take the weekly CCE (FTGP) seriously.